 Guided by my husband and in-house dog nutritionist, we ensure that every treat we give our dogs is both natural and healthy.
 That said, some treats are specifically designed for health purposes.
 Functional treats for the likes of digestive upsets, breath freshening or hip and joint support would fall into these categories.
 Dog treats that contain the likes of mint, turmeric and alfalfa would fit into the category of dog treats designed specifically to improve dog health.

 As you may have gathered, there are many types of dog treats.
 Many reasons for treating and rewarding your dog.
-Importantly though, they should all contain 100% natural ingredients as can be found in our dog treat mixes.
+Importantly though, they should all contain 100% natural ingredients as can be found in my dog treat mixes.